Mathematical Methods

 Entry

-It is required that students successfully complete the Pre VCE Math Methods course to a satisfactory standard before entering VCE Mathematical Methods Unit 1 and 2.
-It is therefore essential that students also have a teacher recommendation.
+It is required that students successfully complete the Pre VCE Math Methods course to a high standard before entering VCE Mathematical Methods Unit 1 and 2.
+It is ESSENTIAL THAT A STUDENT IS RECOMMENDED FOR THE SUBJECT BY THEIR TEACHER.
 This is a prerequisite in order for students to demonstrate the expected knowledge, skills and applications of VCE Mathematical Methods Units 1 and 2.

 Subject Overview